 Westwego is a somewhat small city located in the state of Louisiana.
 With a population of 8,549 people and seven constituent neighborhoods, Westwego is the 57th largest community in Louisiana.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Westwego is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Westwego isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Westwego are a mix of both white- and blue-collar jobs.
 Overall, Westwego is a city of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Westwego who work in office and administrative support (13.88%), personal care services (8.85%), and sales jobs (7.90%).

 The population of Westwego has a very low overall level of education: only 9.09% of people over 25 hold a 4-year college degree or higher.